 - This is a paid feature.
-The cost is $19.99 if you choose to pay monthly or $199.00 if you choose to pay yearly.
+The cost is $19.99 (plus tax) if you choose to pay monthly or $199.00 if you choose to pay yearly.
 It’s available through your Alexa app.

-- It also can be coordinated with any Alexa enabled motion sensor and smart lights and appliances.
+- It also can be coordinated with any Alexa enabled motion sensor, smart lights and appliances.

 - The service works with any Alexa smart speaker device but it’s recommended to use the Echo Show (aka Echo speaker) simply because if there are any emergency situations and help was needed – the caregiver could use the Drop In skill to turn the video on so they could see their loved one.